tanem/react-nprogress/MIGRATION.md

 # Migrating

+## v5.0.0

+The prop-types package is no longer required for using the UMD builds.

 ## v4.0.0

 Allows multiple instances of `react-nprogress` on a page.
 Technically this isn't a breaking change, but it was decided to bump the major version in order to reduce the chance of bugs slipping into consuming code.